jbe456/arch-tips/create-bootable-usb.md

 ## From Windows

 1. Download Rufus from http://rufus.akeo.ie
-1. Download Arch Linux `iso` from https://www.archlinux.org/download/
-1. Insert a usb key with a capacity greater than the ISO size
 1. Launch Rufus and select the following parameters:

     <img src="./images/rufus.png" alt="rufus" height="300px"/>